loicsander/Robofont-scripts/README.md

 Robofont-scripts
 ================

-A selection of python scripts for Robofont, executing mostly simple tasks, nothing fancy (yet).
+A selection of python scripts for Robofont.